lansolo99/new-react-component-ts/README.md

 ## Features

-- Simple CLI interface for adding Component, PureComponent, or Stateless Functional components written in JavaScript or TypeScript.
+- Simple CLI interface for adding Component, PureComponent, or Stateless Functional components written in TypeScript or JavaScript.
 - Uses [Prettier](https://github.com/prettier/prettier) to stylistically match the existing project.
 - Offers global config, which can be overridden on a project-by-project basis.
 - Colourful terminal output!